corkami/mitra/README.md

 The `-s` option extracts the 2 payloads separately, mixed with pseudo-random bytes (it doesn't fix checksums afterwards).

-Mitra doesn't generate crypto-polyglots or any polyglots with overlapping bytes, but it can definitely help to craft them.
+Mitra can generate near-polyglots (with overlapping bytes) with the `--overlap` parameter.

 # Goals